OpenWaterFoundation/owf-infomapper-poudre/README.md

 ### InfoMapper Configuration ###

-The InfoMapper is an Angular application, which expects run-time configuration and data files to be located in `info-mapper/src/assets` folder of the `owf-app-info-mapper-ng` repository working files.
+The InfoMapper is an Angular application, which expects run-time configuration and data files to be located in `owf-app-info-mapper-ng/info-mapper/src/assets` repository working files.
 Because the InfoMapper is a general application, specific configuration and data for this Poudre information project cannot live in the InfoMapper repository.
 Two options can be used to provide custom configuration and data to the InfoMapper: